SantoshYadaw/Topic-Review-Extraction-HR/README.md

 1. Latent Dirichlet Allocation (LDA) is a popular method for topic modeling.
 This helps identify overarching topics in the entire dataset.

-2. Embedding based Approaches + Clustering: The idea here is to try different embedding based model to convert the employee feedback into embeddings and then try to cluster them using different clustering algorithms.
-The underlying assumption here is that employee feedbacks which are similar in the embedding space will belong to a specific topic.
-This method would produce better results over LDA since it can help to preserve the semantic and syntactic meaning instead of using the traditional BOW approach.

-a.
-Doc2Vec + KMeans - Using of Doc2Vec to generate the embeddings to generate topics followed by using Kmeans clustering method to cluster the similar documents together.

 <p align="center">
   <img src="references/Topics_by_department_LDA_kmeans.png" width=35%/>
   <br>
 </p>

-b.
+2. Embedding based Approaches + Clustering: The idea here is to try different embedding based model to convert the employee feedback into embeddings and then try to cluster them using different clustering algorithms.
+The underlying assumption here is that employee feedbacks which are similar in the embedding space will belong to a specific topic.
+This method would produce better results over LDA since it can help to preserve the semantic and syntactic meaning instead of using the traditional BOW approach.

+2b.
 Doc2Vec + Kmeans - Convert documents to embeddings via Doc2Vec model.
 Clusters are form via Kmeans - documents with underlying similarity are likely similar documents/topics.

 <p align="center">
   <img src="references/Topics_by_department_doc2vec_kemans.png" width=35%/>
   <br>
 </p>

-c.
+2c.
 SBert + DBScan - Convert documents to embeddings via SBERT model.
 Clusters are form via DBScan (Density-Based Spatial Clustering of Applications with Noise - density based cluster technique that groups data points based on their density and proximity to each other) - documents with underlying similarity are likely similar documents/topics.

 Why use DBScan?
 - Groups 'densely grouped' data points into a single cluster